 Waste Transformed is a project about making art from trash.
-Initially we were inspired by the Trash Art exhibition to explore creative reuse of materials.
+Initially we were inspired by Jan Eric Visser’s work for our Trash Art exhibition in 2018 to explore creative reuse of materials.
 We then went on to investigate plastics and that became a bit of an obsession.
 This project is an example of how exhibitions at GroundWork stimulate discussion and action.
 This can involve artists, creators, community leaders, scientists, campaigners, and local people.
 Anyone can join in.
 Activating our exhibition subjects is our thing.
 We do this by hosting regular projects in the gallery to explore the themes of our exhibitions.
 Sign up to our email list to be the first to know about events at GroundWork.

 Our first waste explorations were inspired by the work of Jan Eric Visser as part of TrashArt in 2018.
 Our aim was to consider waste’s potential for becoming something more creative, useful, beautiful, quirky, thought-provoking, practical.